gurbuxanink/Python-Companion-to-ISLR/python_ISLR.md

 and Bottom Right: As in the top panel, but with a strongly non-linear relationship between $X$ and $Y$.](figures/fig3_19.png "linearRegFig19")

+Figure [fig:linearReg20](fig:linearReg20) considers the same strongly non-linear situation as in the lower panel of figure [fig:linearRegFig19](fig:linearRegFig19), except that we have added additional *noise* predictors that are not associated with the response.
+When $p = 1$ or $p = 2$, KNN outperforms linear regression.
+But as we increase $p$, linear regression becomes superior to KNN.
+In fact, increase in dimensionality has only caused a small increase in linear regression test set MSE, but it has caused a much bigger increase in the MSE for KNN.

+![Test MSE for linear regressions (black horizontal lines) and KNN (green curves) as the number of variables $p$ increases.
+The true function is non-linear in the first variable, as in the lower panel in figure [fig:linearRegFig19](fig:linearRegFig19), and does not depend upon the additional variables.
+The performance of linear regression deteriorates slowly in the presense of these additional variables, whereas KNN\'s performance degrades more quickly as $p$ increases.](figures/fig3_20.png "linearReg20")

 \FloatBarrier

 Lab: Linear Regression